bircibrain/computingguide/docs/getting-started/getting-started.md

 # Getting Started
 {:.no_toc}

-## Table of contents
+## Table of Contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-## Scan Protocol Naming

-## File Names

-It is good practice to restrict the characters you use in file names to alphanumeric characters (a-z and 0-9), standard dashes (`-`, not `—`), and underscores `_`.
-File names with spaces or special characters such as `#$&|(){}[]` are likely to create problems.
-If you want to emphasize word boundaries, you can

-- CapitalizeTheFirstLetter
-- use_underscores
-- or-use-dashes
-- or.periods

-## Unix Basics
+## Command Line Basics

-Most of the steps in this guide will require interacting with the Unix command line.
-You can learn the basics of the command line at [Codecademy](https://www.codecademy.com/learn/learn-the-command-line) or [linuxcommand.org](http://linuxcommand.org/lc3_learning_the_shell.php).
+Most of the steps in this guide will require interacting with a Unix-style command line.
+You can learn the basics of the command line at [Codecademy](https://www.codecademy.com/learn/learn-the-command-line) or [linuxcommand.org](http://linuxcommand.org/lc3_learning_the_shell.php). **Familiarity with Unix and command line operations is assumed throughout this guide**.

 First, find your command line interface:

 - On macOS, open **Applications > Utilities > Terminal**
-- On Linux desktop, look for an application named Terminal, Xterm, Console, or similar.
+- On a Linux desktop, look for an application named Terminal, Xterm, Console, or similar.
 - On Windows, [install Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Some of the commands needed are also available in Windows PowerShell.

 When you open your terminal, you will see the prompt.
 Your prompt may differ, but generally the prompt will look something like